Bin Laden movie "Zero Dark Thirty" based on first-hand accounts

 The full interview can be seen on "Nightline" on Monday evening.

-"Zero Dark Thirty" opens in U.S. movie theatres on December 19.
+"Zero Dark Thirty" opens in U.S. movie theaters on December 19.
 Nominations for the 2013 Academy Awards are announced on January 10 ahead of the February 24 Oscar ceremony.

 (Reporting By Jill Serjeant)